E1219/FarewellToKing/README.md

 -------------

-Farewell To King is a reusable, lightweight chess library to written in C.
+Farewell To King is a reusable, lightweight chess library written in C.

 It can be used to represent a game, to check move legality, and to perform other common chess related tasks for use in different chess applications.
 There is a optional chess strings library that provides utilites to represent a game in ASCII and to parse moves from text.